What Is the Cloud Native Computing Foundation?

 These conditions must be met to get a tool accepted into the Graduated category:

-• A document on the project's website needs to detail the so-called project governance and committer process.
+- A document on the project's website needs to detail the so-called project governance and committer process.
 For example, this document could explain all the steps required to take a code suggestion and actually commit the change to the project.
-Or it could explain how to become a maintainer and what the responsibilities are.
+It could also explain how to become a maintainer and what the responsibilities are.
 In a nutshell, it explains how the project is governed and how things should be done if you want to contribute to the project.

 That's it.
 Those are the three CNCF project stages.